-Needs for electronic systems in the CASE era are evolving into large-scale systems that integrate and coordinate powertrains, bodies, chassis, cockpits, advanced driver assistance systems (ADAS), and other singledomain control systems.
-DENSO has experience in all of these systems.
-We create compelling products from an all-vehicle perspective with a broad range of technological capabilities.
-Product Development Capabilities with Reliability and Sophistication Accumulated in Automotive Products
+Needs for electronic systems in the CASE Automotive products must realize high qualera are evolving into large-scale systems ity and performance in harsh environments that integrate and coordinate powertrains, and under operational restrictions.
+We have bodies, chassis, cockpits, advanced driver assistance systems (ADAS), and other singleproduct business for many years, ever since domain control systems.
+DENSO has experivehicles began to become more electronic, ence in all of these systems.
+We create and we have accumulated extensive knowlcompelling products from an all-vehicle peredge of vehicles as a result.
+DENSO develops spective with a broad range of technological competitive products through a combination of this knowledge with the latest electronics capabilities. and software technologies.

+duct Development Capabilities with Reliability and Sophistication ccumulated in Automotive Products been engaged in the automotive electronic